 The Online Tutoring Options Out There

 As you might expect, there are a number of dedicate online tutoring services out there – many of them excellent.
-Some reputable brick-and-mortar tutoring companies geared toward primary and secondary learners, such as Sylvan Learning and Top Notch Tutoring, have even begun to supplement face-to-face work with online-only services.
+Some reputable brick-and-mortar tutoring companies geared toward primary and secondary learners, such as Top Notch Tutoring, have even begun to supplement face-to-face work with online-only services.
 And many web-based college programs provide complimentary tutoring for enrolled students; these institutions include Walden University, Kaplan University, and Strayer University.

 In addition to these options, students and parents may choose from a wide selection of online, private tutoring companies.
 We’ve listed three of the nation’s leading providers below and included information related to their tutorial offerings, cost, platform, and relevance for different types of learners.